 Consultants (private consultants hired by the permittees to perform activities under any specific cost category)

-Construction cost (infrastructure cost/investment not reported under capital expenditure or land costs)

 Operation and maintenance (permit-required day to day operation and maintenance activities under a specific cost category)

-Overhead (indirect costs directly related to permit implementation; refer to section 5.5 for details related to best accounting practices)

 When a line item is not applicable to a cost category, the line-item cost should be reported as zero.
 All expenditures reported under any of the categories or subcategories must be directly related to permit implementation costs.
 In addition to cost reporting, permittees must describe funding sources for MS4 permit implementation activities.

 Costs should be further itemized under the subcategories shown in Table 13: